 - We value diversity – We value a diverse learning community.
 Together, we encounter and experience a rich variety of perspectives, ideas, belief systems and ways of thinking.
 In and out of class, we are enriched by each other’s stories, opinions, and personalities.

 - Truly small class sizes of approximately 20 students– Our students get to know each other very well right away.
 Students find that the relationships they develop by working so closely together benefits both their professional and personal lives.

-- 98.6% pass rate on the national MFT exam for our graduates – Further details about our program performance, including the number of students in the program, our graduation rate, and licensure rate can be found on the AAMFT website.
+- 98.6% pass rate on the national MFT exam for our graduates – Further details about our program performance, including the number of students in the program, our graduation rate, and licensure rate can be found at: COAMFTE Student Achievement Data.

 Dr. Elisabeth Esmiol Wilson discusses using iPads to create a culture of feedback in the Marriage and Family Therapy program at PLU.